-If one or more of the charges against the student are upheld, the Hearing Officer will ask both sides what they think the appropriate punishment should be.
+If one or more of the charges against the student are upheld, the Hearing Officer will ask both parties what they think the appropriate punishment should be.
+Both parties will be provided with an opportunity to put forth their recommendation for punishment.
 If the student's past discipline record has been presented to the parents and student (if he/she is 18 years old or older or an emancipated minor) at least 48 hours before the hearing, the Hearing Officer can use this record to help decide on a penalty.
 If any of the incidents in the record are denied by the student, the District will need to prove them as well.